The social conformity bias is such a strong influence in society that it’s impossible to understand human psychology and behaviour without it.

 The pressure to conform affects everyone; understanding how and when puts you one step ahead of the pack.

-Examples of conformity
+Examples of conformity bias in real life

-Some common examples of conformity include:
+Some common examples of the conformity bias in real life include:

 - A person going to work dresses in the same style as colleagues in order to fit in.